wp-plugins/plugin-organizer/readme.txt

 4. Page edit screen.

 == Changelog ==

+= 3.2 =
+Adding the ability to change the order of etwork activated plugins.
+Adding a field to set the name of a plugin filter instead of just using the permalink.
+Fixed logic in MU plugin that would stop it from looking if a post was found with an empty array of disabled plugins.

 = 3.1.1 =
 Adding cache variable to store the plugin list so it is only created once per page load instead of every time the active_plugins option is retrieved.